eclipse-edc/Connector/docs/developer/decision-records/2023-11-09-api-versioning/README.md

 Going forward, all our external APIs will be versioned consistently across all endpoints and controllers.
 This means, that the
-Management API (to name a prominent example) will have the version encoded same URL within the same major version.
+Management API (to name a prominent example) will encode the same version number consistently across all its existing service endpoint URLs, within a major version.

 ## Rationale